 And even some seconds later:

 kali3 still thinks that 192.168.50.15 is located at the MAC address of kali4!
-How long this wrong information is kept depends on the relevant timeout parameter for local ARP table cache entries – see:
+How long this wrong information is kept depends on the relevant timeout parameter for local ARP table cache entries – see the output of:

 For our Debian guests this parameter typically has a value of 60 secs.